moncapooh/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 ## Celadon City

-- Use your Bike and go to Snorlax
+- Use your Bike and go to Snorlax (bike left until the snorlax alley)

 Menu before Snorlax:
 - Use a Repel